abrusebas1997/SPD2.31-Testing-and-Architecture/refactor-composing-methods-2/README.md

 Study the file '**split_temp_variable2.py**'.
 Use 'split temporary variable' technique to clarify the code (make it easier to understand its intent.)

-## [x] Exercise 11: 'Introducing Explaining Variable' Technique

-Study the file '**introduce_explaining_variable.py**'.
-Use Replace Temp with query' technique to improve readability of the code.

 # Where to Submit Your Answer

 Please submit your work to Gradescope.